How many times have you heard some woman or man parrot the old chestnut:

 Human beings, that includes women and men — all of us — are born into this world complete with a full range of emotions.
 Happiness, sadness, fear, joy, anger, rage, contentment — all of it.

 Just observe infants.
-They may not be able to articulate their emotions because they’re pre-verbal and all, but babies can express emotions night and day and at the top of their lungs if need be.
+They may not be able to articulate their emotions because they’re pre-verbal, but babies can express emotions night and day and at the top of their lungs if need be.

 Then there are other parents, whom I believe mean well, but aren’t able to feel and express their emotions in healthy ways.
 Consequently, they aren’t able to teach their children the skills and range of affect that they themselves have yet to master.
 They may also buy into social stereotypes that facilitate teaching boys to ignore their feelings.

 These are the parents who tell children, little boys in particular, “Don’t cry.
 Big boys don’t cry.”
 When their sons get hurt playing or have an accident they say, “That doesn’t hurt that bad.
 Quit being such a baby.”
 If their kids aren’t hungry when it’s meal time, they force them to eat; or tell them they’re not hungry when they are.

 Many of these parents have a different set of rules for their daughters.
 Little girls are often allowed and encouraged to marinate in their feelings without being taught critical thinking skills while their sons are told to ignore their feelings.
 Boys and girls and men and women need both critical thinking skills and emotional awareness to function as healthy adults.

 Men come into this world in touch with their feelings.
 They are taught to ignore and mistrust their feelings as boys and often ridiculed or shut down for expressing their feelings as men.

 But it’s not just parents who teach boys to ignore and bury their feelings.
 We’ve made many of the very natural and healthy male emotions, impulses and behaviors bad, wrong, scary or pathological.